 All completed applications are assessed by Community Foundation staff to confirm eligibility.
 You may be contacted for more information after applying and a decision making panel will make recommendations based on the fund’s criteria and the budget available.

-You should expect to hear the outcome of your application within 6 weeks of the closing date.
+You should expect to hear the outcome of your application by mid-December.